 Story County has historically been one of the most food insecure counties in all of Iowa.
 The COVID-19 pandemic has impacted our local food insecurity.
 In the link above you can find information on a variety of food resources, including food pantries county-wide and other food resources available to you.
 If you have any resources to add, updates, or questions, please contact Anneke Mundel, Community Impact Director at UWSC.

 Food options available for students and their families.
 Please view the link to see what your student could qualify for.
 Please note that the Ballard and Collins-Maxwell school pantries are no longer operational.
-Several new school-based pantries are slated to open fall 2022.
-Check back for updates.

 Information on SNAP/Food Assistance Benefits (please check DHS website for newest information)